Models of Software Development Life Cycle

 • The spiral model facilitates risk management

-The disadvantages of Spiral model are as follows:
+The disadvantages of the Spiral model are as follows:

-• It requires expert people to identify risk of the project.
+• It requires expert people to identify the risks of the project.

-• Project completion date may not be known early
+• The project completion date may not be known early.

-• It is more complex than other model
+• It is more complex than other models.

 It is an extension of the waterfall model and it is also known as Verification and Validation model.
-The process of V-model is in a sequential manner that means next phase starts only after completion of the previous phase.
+The process of the V-model is in a sequential manner which means the next phase starts only after the completion of the previous phase.

 V- Shaped Model of Software Development Life Cycle

-Verification is the process of evaluation, where requirements specification and design meet for software development.
+Verification is the process of evaluation, where requirements specifications and design meet for software development.
 There are several Verification phases in the V-Model, which are described as follows:

-In this phase, software requirement specifications (SRS) are studied and prepared system design based on the requirements.
-This system design phase covers the technical design requirements such as programming language, database and services.
-During this phase, system tests are designed for later use of testing phases.
+In this phase, software requirement specifications (SRS) are studied, and prepare system design based on the requirements.
+This system design phase covers the technical design requirements such as programming language, database, and services.
+During this phase, system tests are designed for later use in the testing phases.

-The architectural design consists of modules, their functionalities, interfaces, database relationships, architecture diagrams and technology details.
-It is also referred to as High Level Design (HLD), which creating a blueprint for the hardware, software and network diagram of the system.
+The architectural design consists of modules, their functionalities, interfaces, database relationships, architecture diagrams, and technology details.
+It is also referred to as High-Level, which creates a blueprint for the hardware, software and network diagram of the system.

-The high-level design focuses on overall system architecture and design which provide overview of solution, platform, service, and process.
-An Integration test plan is developed in this phase to test the ability of software.
+The high-level design focuses on overall system architecture and design which provides an overview of solution, platform, service, and process.
+An Integration test plan is developed in this phase to test the ability of the software.

-In the module design phase, the high level design is broken down into small modules and programs, where the internal design for each module is specified.
-It is also referred to as Low-Level Design (LLD), which defines the business logic for each and every component of the system.
+In the module design phase, the high-level design is broken down into small modules and programs, where the internal design for each module is specified.
+It is also referred to as Low-Level Design (LLD), which defines the business logic for every component of the system.

-Coding Phase is the last and bottom of the V-Shape model.
-In this phase, modules design is converted into source code using any suitable programming language based on the coding guidelines and standards.
-The coding is done by software developer or programmers.
+The coding Phase is the last and bottom of the V-shape model.
+In this phase, the module’s design is converted into source code using any suitable programming language based on the coding guidelines and standards.
+The coding is done by software developers or programmers.

-Validation is the process of evaluation the software (after the completion of the development phase) in order to determine whether software meets the customer requirements.
+Validation is the process of evaluating the software (after the completion of the development phase) to determine whether the software meets the customer’s requirements.

 The validation phases in a V-Model are as follows.

-In the V-shaped Model, the Unit Test Plans (UTPs) are designed during the module design phase.
-These UTPs are executed at code level and ensuring that all potential bugs or errors are removed at early stage.
+• Unit Testing: In the V-shaped Model, the Unit Test Plans (UTPs) are designed during the module design phase.
+These UTPs are executed at the code level and ensure that all potential bugs or errors are removed at an early stage.

-The integration testing is developed during the architecture design phase.
+• Integration testing: The integration testing is developed during the architecture design phase.
 Here, the modules are integrated and ensure that all modules and architectural designs are correct.
-In integration testing, system is tested by verifying the communication between all modules within the system after adding any new functions.
+In integration testing, the system is tested by verifying the communication between all modules within the system after adding any new functions.

-System testing is associated with the system design phase of V-model.
-The System testing test the complete application such as functional and non-functional requirements, inter dependency, communication and performance testing of the application.
+• System Testing: System testing is associated with the system design phase of the V-model.
+The System testing tests the complete application such as functional and non-functional requirements, interdependency, communication, and performance testing of the application.

 System testing is phase of V-Shaped Software Model

-The final testing phase of V-model is acceptance testing, which is designed at requirement analysis phase.
+• User Acceptance Testing (UAT): The final testing phase of the V-model is acceptance testing, which is designed at the requirement analysis phase.
 The user acceptance testing is performed in a user environment.
-It ensures that delivered system meets customer’s requirement and system is ready for deployment in customer environment.
+It ensures that the delivered system meets the customer’s requirement and the system is ready for deployment in a customer environment.

 The advantages of the V-Model are as follows −